Android Central Verdict

 OnePlus was one of the first companies to switch to high refresh rate panels, and the Nord (thankfully) does not miss out in this regard.
 The phone has a 6.44-inch Fluid AMOLED display with a 90Hz refresh rate — just like the OnePlus 8.
 The panel also has HDR10+, and the fact that it isn't curved makes it that much more attractive.
 And like the OnePlus 8, the screen is reinforced by a layer of Gorilla Glass 5.

-I got used to dual-curved panels over the last two years, but there's no mistaking that a flat display is just easier to use.
-Without the curves jutting out over the mid-frame, you just have more room to hold the phone, and it leads to better in-hand feel.
+I got used to dual-curved panels over the last three years, but there's no mistaking that a flat display is just easier to use.
+Without the curves jutting out over the mid-frame, you just have more room to hold the phone, and it leads to a better in-hand feel.
 The panel itself is just as vibrant as the one on the OnePlus 8, with saturated colors and excellent sunlight legibility.

 With both the OnePlus 8 and 8 Pro offering a curved display, the Nord is your only option if you want to pick up a OnePlus phone with a flat display in 2020.